ponmar/filedb2/README.md

 FileDB provides a desktop application and ways for exporting data to 3rd party applications.
 Releases are currently only published for Windows, but it is possible to build and run the application in Linux.

-FileDB pros:
+Key features:

 * Own your data: No data is shared with other parties
-* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect).
-The FileDB application has support for exporting to JSON format.
+* Control your data: All data is stored in an SQLite database and may be converted for future use depending on your future needs (no lock-in effect)
 * Search capabilities: Find files given a basic search criterion.
 Combine criteria for creating an advanced search
 * The built-in file browser supports showing extra data such as person age
-* 3rd party software integrations
+* Database and search result export to simplify 3rd party software integrations

-FileDB cons:

-* Categorizing files is a bit time consuming.
-However, the main application tries to make this process as simple as possible.
-Competing cloud services usually identifies persons automatically with face recognition, but that feature is not implemented in FileDB.

 ## Main Application